What you can get

 The decision regarding transfer credit for medical assisting courses is made by the Director of the program in consultation with members of the faculty and the Associate Dean.
 Syllabi for courses for which credit is requested will be required.

-A student must meet all prerequisite and corequisite MED and all supporting course requirements with a grade of “C” or better in order to progress in the program.
+A student must earn a grade of “C” or better in all program courses in order to progress in the program.

 B.E.
 Mendenhall Jr. Building